avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/Authentication.md

 | [ **GitLab** ](https://docs.sonarsource.com/sonarqube/latest/instance-administration/authentication/gitlab/)| We can delegate authentication to GitLab using a dedicated GitLab OAuth application. |
 ***
 ## Technical Details
 When we create a user in SonarQube's own database, it is considered local and will only be authenticated against SonarQube's own user/group database rather than against any external tool (LDAP, Active Directory, Crowd, etc.).
-By default, admin is a local account.
+By default, `admin` is a local account.

 Similarly, all non-local accounts will be authenticated only against the external tool.

-An Administrator can manage tokens on a user's behalf via Administration > Security > Users.
+An Administrator can manage tokens on a user's behalf via **Administration** > **Security** > **Users**.
 From here, click in the user's Tokens column to see the user's existing tokens, and either revoke existing tokens or generate new ones.
-An Administrator can only create user tokens on behalf of another user.
+An *Administrator* can only create user tokens on behalf of another user.
 Once established, a token is the only credential needed to run an analysis.
-Tokens should be passed as the value of the sonar.token property.
+Tokens should be passed as the value of the `sonar.token` property.
+***

+## Conclusion

 # Contact Information

 | Name                 | Contact Information